sygiegiehs/my-ClashProfile/README.md

 # my-ClashRules
-My Merge rules for Clash Verge.
-Just for my personal use.
+A backup and share of my Merge profile for [Clash Verge](https://github.com/clash-verge-rev/clash-verge-rev).